VLA2001 COVID-19 Vaccine Description

 The study will be conducted in study sites across the United Kingdom and is supported by the National Institute for Health Research (NIHR).
 Last Update Posted: December 30, 2020.
 Estimated Primary Completion Date: February 15, 2021.
 The primary endpoint read-out will be two weeks after completing the two-dose primary immunization (day 0, 21).
 Subject to analyzing this data, including selecting the optimal dose currently expected in the early second quarter of 2021, additional trials are expected to commence immediately thereafter.

 On January 28, 2021, the Company announced it had commenced production of its inactivated, adjuvanted COVID-19 vaccine candidate parallel to the ongoing clinical studies.
-Thomas Lingelbach, CEO of Valneva, stated in a press release, “We are extremely pleased to have achieved these two important milestones in such a short period of time.
+In a press release, Thomas Lingelbach, CEO of Valneva, stated, "We are extremely pleased to have achieved these two important milestones in such a short period of time.
 Our team in Scotland has done an amazing job of getting manufacturing started so quickly.
-I want to thank the UK Vaccines Taskforce and the National Institute for Health Research, who have played vital roles in the rapid recruitment and enrollment of the volunteers for the clinical study."
+In addition, I want to thank the UK Vaccines Taskforce and the National Institute for Health Research, who have played vital roles in the rapid recruitment and enrollment of the volunteers for the clinical study."

 The Interim Chair of the UK government's Vaccines Taskforce Clive Dix said on February 1, 2021, "Valneva's manufacturing site in Scotland is already up and running, ready to supply their promising vaccine as soon as it has proven to be safe and effective and is approved.
 To best ensure we have enough successful candidates to ensure maximum coverage of the UK population, the Vaccines Taskforce has invested in seven of the most promising vaccines.
 The further 40 million doses secured through today's deal significantly bolsters our portfolio and gives us future flexibility should we need to revaccinate any of the UK population.
 I want to thank everyone involved in the development of this vaccine for the hard work that has helped us reach this point and also to pay tribute to those UK citizens who have volunteered to take part in the important clinical trials of this vaccine."